8 Men Arraigned On Murder, Other Charges In Deadly Stabbing Of Bronx Teen

 Kevin Alvarez, 19, Elvin Garcia, 23, Jose Muniz, 21, Jose Tavarez, 21, Jonaiki Martinez-Estrella, 24, Daniel Fernandez, 21, Manuel Rivera, 18, and Antonio Hernandez-Santiago, 24, face a slew of charges.
 Alvarez was arraigned Monday, while Garcia was arraigned Wednesday morning.

+“I’d ask the public reserve judgement.
+There’s a large investigation underway.
+And while there’s a lot known, there’s also a lot that’s not known and yet to come,” said Edward Sapone, defense attorney for Muniz.

-They’re all alleged members of the Trinitarios gang.
+The suspects are all alleged members of the Trinitarios gang.

 More: ‘He Wanted To Save People’: Funeral Held For Teen Stabbed To Death In The Bronx